-Abstract-The operations of vital facilities delivering highest possible system availability, fault tolerance and resilience serve businesses within healthcare, finance, telecommunications and defense industries.
+The operations of vital facilities delivering the highest possible system availability, fault tolerance, and resilience serve businesses within the healthcare, finance, telecommunications, and defense industries.
 The facilities require engineering solutions combined with redundant systems, coupled with continuous monitoring, to operate continuously under extreme conditions.
 The document investigates the essential attributes and architectural elements and disaster recovery strategies which make mission-critical sites survive when faced with disruption.
-The article explores how predictive maintenance powered by AI and automated fault detection alongside SDN forms a reliability enhancement system.
-Additionally, the study addresses the importance of zero trust architecture, cybersecurity framework and methodology to protect the critical assets from cyber threats.
-Further improvements in fault tolerance and operational efficiency are enabled by increasing trend such as smart city integrations, edge computing and also digital twins.
+The article explores how predictive maintenance powered by artificial intelligence and automated fault detection alongside software-defined networking forms a reliability enhancement system.
+In addition, the study addresses the importance of zero trust architecture, cybersecurity framework, and methodology to protect the critical assets from cyber threats.
+Further improvements in fault tolerance and operational efficiency are enabled by increasing trends such as smart city integrations, edge computing, and also digital twins.
 An analysis of resilience strategies based on case studies and industry best practices is made to inform about the success of their implementation.
-The use of these technological advancements along with these strategic frameworks will assist the mission-critical facilities in optimizing their infrastructure, mitigating the possibility of failures and maintaining normal operations with the slightest of disruptions, cyber incidents or natural disasters.
+The use of these technological advancements along with these strategic frameworks will assist the mission-critical facilities in optimizing their infrastructure, mitigating the possibility of failures, and maintaining normal operations with the slightest of disruptions, cyber incidents, or natural disasters.